Dual spaces of cadlag processes: Optional projection under Doob property

 Thus $\|u^o+(\tilde u^p)^c\|+\|(\tilde u^p)^d\|\in\U$, so $(u^o+(\tilde u^p)^c,\tilde u^p)\in\U(M\times\tilde M)$.
 Thus the density of $L^\infty(D)$ in $\Y(D)$ implies that \eqref{e:adjoint} extends to all of $\Y(D)$, so the adjoint is given by

 Clearly, $\pi$ is a surjection to $\D$, so, by Theorem~\ref{thm:abs}, the dual of $\D$ can be identified with $\hat \M$. \end{proof}

 The characterization of the dual of $\D$ in Theorem~\ref{thm:abs} generalizes \cite[Theorem~VII.65]{dm82} and \cite[Theorem~3.1]{ara14} that dealt with $L^p$ and Morse hearts of Orlicz spaces, respectively.
 Indeed, \cite[pages~166--169]{dm82} establish the Doob inequality when $\Y$ is the Orlicz space associated with a Young function whose conjugate has the $\Delta_2$-property.
 In that case, we may apply Theorem~\ref{thm:abs} in the setting of Example~\ref{ex:orl}.
-Example~\ref{ex:fm} provides a simple example beyond Banach spaces.
+Example~\ref{ex:boyd} extends this to symmetric Banach function spaces.